astorDev/bithovin/encoding/hex.md

 3. Ochre is also rather red-ish then green-ish.
 Let's decrease green to `77`.
 4. Okay, a deep color probably wouldn't completely ignore a primary color.
 So, as the last touch, let's put just a little of blue: `22`.

+## Recap

+In the [previos encoding article]() I've described how computers see a text behind 1s and 0s.
+This time we talked about slightly more complicated thing: how do they see color.
+Having that, we studied a binary to text encoding, called hex, that helps communicate exact colors in a way that understandable both by computer and humans.
+So now we are even more ready for the AI takeover 😄